Sunbird-Ed/sunbird-perf-tests/README.md

 For this scenario, we need to enter the domanin name (without http:// or https://) in the urls.csv.

 To run the scenario, switch to **jmeter_installation_path/scripts**.
 In this directory a file name **run_scenario.sh** will be present.
 This script takes 7 arguments.
-The parameters and the order to pass for this script are as below:
+The order and the list of parameters required for this script are as below:
   * Scenario ID - This will be directory name where the log files will be saved
   * Number of threads
   * Ramp up time